 Strategies and concepts like this have been initiated in order to tackle future challenges (e.g. climate change, energy savings, exit from nuclear power, balance different interests of society on forests).
-They offer suitable framework conditions for the access into a green economy at the same time offering opportunities to renewable raw materials and energy as well as to biohttps://sustainabledevelopment.un.org/partnership/?p=2584 based product composites.
+They offer suitable framework conditions for the access into a green economy at the same time offering opportunities to renewable raw materials and energy as well as to biobased product composites.
 Against this backdrop, actions within those strategies may also contribute to the RAP-targets simultaneously.
 The following selection of actions and projects on national and subnational level may offer a first impression about possible national German contributions to the targets of the Rovaniemi Action Plan (table 3).